ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/routing.md

 		}));
 ```

-It may seems a bit strange at first but My Tested ASP.NET Core MVC serializes the anonymous object to JSON string, attach it to the HTTP request body as a stream and pass it to the routing system.
+It may seem a bit strange at first, but My Tested ASP.NET Core MVC serializes the anonymous object to JSON string, attach it to the HTTP request body as a stream and pass it to the routing system.

 Of course, you can always ignore model binding and just assert controllers and actions: